SoftwareHeritage/swh-core/docs/config.md

 Instances must be instantiated only once and used at each reference source.

-Singletons are instantiated as a tree whose root is a mapping, and subsequent levels may be any JSON-like object.
+Records are instantiated as a tree whose root is a mapping, and subsequent levels may be any JSON-like object.

 ### Interpretation